arangodb/docs/3.7/data-modeling-documents-schema-validation.md

 See [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/reference/object.html){:target="_blank"}
 for a user guide on how to write JSON Schema descriptions.

+System attributes are invisible to the validator, i.e. `_key`, `_rev` and `_id`
+(in edge collections additionally `_from` and `_to`) do not need to be specified in the schema.
+You may set `additionalProperties: false` to only allow attributes described by the schema.
+System attributes will not fall under this restriction.

 {% hint 'security' %}
 Remote schemas are not supported for security reasons.
 {% endhint %}